 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online.

 Any manuscripts received for review must be treated as confidential documents.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 Unpublished materials disclosed in a submitted manuscript must not be used by reviewer without the express written author consent.
 Reviews should be conducted objectively, and observations formulated clearly with supporting arguments.
-Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative or other relationships, or connections with any of the authors, companies, or institutions connected to the papers.
+Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative or other relationships, or connections with any of the authors, companies, or institutions connected to the manuscripts.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.